Bombing of Obersalzberg: Planning

-As the war in Europe neared its end in 1945, the Supreme Headquarters Allied Expeditionary Force (SHAEF) became concerned over intelligence reports that indicated senior members of the German Government as well as Waffen-SS units would assemble at Berchtesgaden to prolong the fighting from an "Alpine Fortress".
+As the war in Europe neared its end in 1945, the Supreme Headquarters Allied Expeditionary Force (SHAEF) became concerned over intelligence reports that indicated senior members of the German government as well as Waffen-SS units would assemble at Berchtesgaden to prolong the fighting from an "Alpine Fortress".
 This was an intelligence failure, as the Germans made few attempts to prepare defensive positions in the Alps until the last weeks of the war.
 Hitler sent most of his personal staff to Berchtesgaden in April, but remained in Berlin.
 Most of the other senior ministers fled to other parts of Germany.
-The former Reichsmarschall Hermann Göring was the only highly-ranked member of the government at Obersalzberg at the time of the attack.
-Göring had been stripped of all his positions and was being held under house arrest on Hitler's orders as punishment for sending a telegram on 23 April seeking permission to assume Germany's leadership.
+The former Reichsmarschall Hermann Göring was the only highly ranked member of the government at Obersalzberg at the time of the attack; he had been stripped of all his positions and was being held under house arrest there on Hitler's orders as punishment for sending a telegram to Hitler on 23 April seeking permission to assume Germany's leadership.

 The decision to conduct an air raid on Obersalzberg was made in April 1945.
 The attack was proposed by the head of Bomber Command, Air Chief Marshal Sir Arthur Harris, and approved by SHAEF.
 Harris specified that the goal of the raid was to support the United States Army's XV Corps, which was rapidly advancing towards Munich from whence it would attack Berchtesgaden.
+Two historians have suggested that other factors motivated the raid.
+Oliver Haller wrote that the real reason Bomber Command conducted the attack was that Harris wanted to demonstrate that his forces could conduct precision bombing after he was criticised for terror bombing attacks on cities in early 1945.
+Despina Stratigakos said that the Allies hoped that the destruction of the Berghof would convince fanatical Nazis that the war was lost.
+She also suggested that the attack aimed to "wipe from memory" the humiliation of the pre-war appeasement policies, including the Munich Agreement, which were associated with the Berghof.
 The US Army opposed the attack, however, due to concerns that the complex's rubble would be easier for the Germans to defend than undamaged buildings.
-Two historians have stated that other factors motivated the raid.
-Oliver Haller has written the real reason Bomber Command conducted the attack was that Harris wanted to demonstrate that his forces could conduct precision bombing after he was criticised for terror bombing attacks on cities in early 1945.
-Despina Stratigakos has stated that the Allies hoped that the destruction of the Berghof would convince fanatical Nazis that the war was lost.
-She has also suggested that the attack aimed to "wipe from memory" the humiliation of the pre-war appeasement policies, including the Munich Agreement, which were associated with the Berghof.

 The Berghof and the Kehlsteinhaus pavilion, which Hitler had occasionally used to host guests, were the raid's primary targets.
 Several other buildings were in the area which was to be bombed.
 These included the houses of other senior Nazis, a barracks used by the Waffen-SS units assigned to defend Obersalzberg and a hospital.
 Several secondary targets, including bridges in the city of Salzburg, were selected for the crews of aircraft which were unable to bomb Obersalzberg.